 The drones only become a problem if they are missing altogether, or if they constitute more than one-fifth of the population.
 When times get hard and nectar and pollen are in low supply, the poor guys are pushed out of the hive usually to die.

 It’s a perfect example of the “if you don’t work, you don’t eat” philosophy in practice.
 They can’t sting, they don’t forage.
-The simply eat, mate and die.
+They simply eat, mate, and die.

 What Bees Eat

 It would be a good idea to identify the dining options for your bees before you get them.
-Since they can travel 3 miles away for a good food source, be a little proactive and find out what your neighbors are growing and how bee friendly the trees and plants are.
+Since they can travel 3 miles away for a good food source, be a little proactive.
+Find out what your neighbors are growing and how bee-friendly the trees and plants are.

 Even though providing sugar syrup among other supplements has become common practice in bee-keeping, it’s always better if they can rely on their honey stores to get them through the winter.

-You can also plant a few nectar-rich tree and flowers in the space available to you to boost their production when we flowers are in bloom.
+You can also plant a few nectar-rich trees and flowers in the space available to you to boost their production when our flowers are in bloom.

 Conditions That Are Necessary for Bees to Thrive